simonjd16/machine_learning/Final Project.md

 When evaluating my chosen algorithms performance, the 2 key evaluation metrics were Precision and Recall.
 The averages for my chosen decision tree algorithms were:
 - Precision: 0.47328
 - Recall: 0.64650
+Putting these into context around the scope of our project, precision is the rate that our prediction for POI vs Non POI is correct when we actually guess that.
+When it comes to recall, this shows how often we guess POI vs Non POI when that guess actually occurred.